GabrielL92I/OpenVPNonMikrotik/README.md

 ![BridgeMikrotikVPN](https://user-images.githubusercontent.com/44748406/192095424-419f230b-a815-4f8e-9ee6-553b7cc6f7d7.png)
  - Creation of the network address.
 'IP->Addresses'
  ![NetworkAddess](https://user-images.githubusercontent.com/44748406/192096389-b3d34e94-10e3-47ac-b85c-0b842a6c9aee.png)
  - Creation of the IP Pool.
-You can set a desidered addresses range depending on how many clients will connect 'IP->Pool'
+You can set a desidered addresses range depending on how many clients will connect to the VPN.
+'IP->Pool'
  ![IPPool](https://user-images.githubusercontent.com/44748406/192096645-db55a4ac-936c-4484-8a7d-bacab0855470.png)
  - Creation of the DHCP server.
 Good to have if you don't want to manually assing VPN ip addresses to the clients.
 'IP->DHCP Server'